How to Make Your Own Blog Appear

 Reputations are a crucial factor for all modern companies.
 Without that sense of credibility, it will be very difficult to win over customers.
 Likewise, building links with other businesses is very tough when you don’t have that trust.

 As a blogger, your entire venture revolves around the ability to win readers.
-Without them, the money making opportunities will be non-existent.
+Without them, the money-making opportunities will be non-existent.
 Meanwhile, the lack of feedback will limit your hopes of building a better platform too.
 Conversely, a credible blog should gain a loyal following while seeing steady increases in the volume of readers too.

 Essentially, credibility is the key factor that transforms a blog from hobby to business.
 So now you appreciate the need for acquiring, let’s find out how to make your own blog credible.

 Well, as far as I understand, the blogging industry has undergone immense evolution over the past decade.
 It now looks vastly different to how it did when the boom in popularity started.
 Consequently, reader expectations have changed too.
 So if you want to satisfy their needs, you must master a host of different aspects.
-Here’s how to pass the test with flying colors:
+Here’s how to pass the test with flying colours:

 • Ensure that your website boasts a solid design.
 Readers will judge your website before they’ve even started reading your posts, and a bad first impression could cost you dearly.
 If you aren’t a naturally gifted graphic designed, these WordPress themes are a great tool for gaining the right aesthetic.
 Logo and design of website header images can aid the cause too.
 Most importantly, though, you need to make sure that the navigation.
 Seeing 404 messages will quickly send the visitor elsewhere.